aiidateam/aiida-core/docs/source/installation.rst

 Updating AiiDA from a previous version
 ++++++++++++++++++++++++++++++++++++++

-AiiDA can be update from a previously installed version.
+AiiDA can be updated from a previously installed version.
 Before beginning the procedure, make sure of the following

-  * your daemon is stopped (use ``verdi daemon stop`` in case),
+  * your daemon is stopped (use ``verdi daemon stop``),
   * you know your current AiiDA version.
 In case, you can get it from the `verdi shell`::

       import aiida